![]() |

 Science Project - Birds!

 Emily has been recording her bird sightings in the backyard in her journal this summer, building a nice collection of drawings and observations, and having lots of fun with it.
+This week, we installed our new bird feeders, and we've all been enjoying watching the birds which congregate around it, especially early in the morning and late in the evening.

 Living in Florida makes this project especially fun, as we have so many species to study year round.
 Nevertheless, I signed up for the Cornell University Birdfeeder Project starting this Fall.
 We are also recording our logs on ebird, their amazing website where thousands of people from around the world contribute their sightings.